-On October 14th Poland is celebrating the National Education Day (also known as the Teachers’ Day), which is a wonderful pretext for us all to feel as if we were students again and take a peek into the Polish classroom.
+How long has it been since you finished school?
+Today we can all feel as if we were students again and take a peek into the Polish classroom.
 All the more so as the Polish education system is undergoing structural changes, with a reform being implemented between the school years 2017/2018 and 2022/2023.
 Let us take you on a journey along the Polish education path.

-When you are born, you stay at home with your parents for at least 20 weeks (including at least 14 weeks with your mom).
+When you are born, you stay at home with your parents for at least 20 weeks (including at least 14 weeks exclusively with your mom).
 These 20 weeks are obligatory and paid 100% of the parent’s salary.
-Later you can go to a day nursery (however, most children don’t go to day nurseries earlier than when they turn 1 year old).
+Later parents can either go back to work, or choose to extend their paid parental leave almost until their child’s first birthday.
+For this extended parental leave they are entitled to 60% of the salary, which explains why most children at day nurseries are at least one year old.

 It’s school time!

 When you are 6 years old, education becomes obligatory for you.
 You start the so-called “0” form.
-You can do it either in your pre-school (and thus it can be partially paid) or at school (where it is free of charge).
-The “0” form is supposed to prepare you for school.
+You can do it either in your pre-school or at school.
+The “0” form is supposed to prepare you for the “real” school education.

 You start 1st grade of primary school when you are 7 years old.
 Primary school entails 8 years of education and is compulsory for all children.
 Grades 1-3 are dedicated to “integrated” learning, so you will be taught most subjects by just one teacher (usually with the exception for English and Religion).
 Later education becomes subject-based.
-At the end of 8th grade you take exams that influence admission to secondary schools.
+At the end of 8th grade you take exams, the results of which determine whether you will be admitted to the high school of your choice or not.

 Secondary education in Poland